 The Fort St. James DFA is rich in archaeological resources because of the long history of First Nations and European habitation.
 Archaeological Predictive Models are utilized to assess the potential presence of archaeological resources within proposed harvest areas or road access corridors.
 Where activities are proposed within zones of high archaeological potential, Licensees and BC Timber Sales conduct site level archaeological assessments to identify, assess and record any archaeological resources that may be present.
 Aboriginal communities have expressed a desire to be made aware of the evidence of historic use by their ancestors.
-These communities have cultural interests in managing archeological resources and Licensees/BC Timber Sales should solicit their input when these resources are detected.
+These communities have cultural interests in managing archeological resources are detected.